Emergencies Dial 911

 CRASHDOCS website makes it easier to get accident reports

 There is no need to make a trip to the police station to obtain a copy of your accident.
 Simply search for your report, go to checkout (no charge) and receive a copy that you can print or save to your files.

-Reports are available 24/7, so you can get your accident report when it is accepted into the system from the police department.
+Reports are available 24/7, so you can get your accident report when it is accepted into this system from the police department.

 To obtain an accident report for the Town of Tonawanda you can follow this LINK to start the process.
 You will need the complaint number that you were given previously.